Apple Inc. design motifs: Colors

+After 2001, Apple's products shifted to a predominantly white and silver color scheme.
+In 2004, the iPod Mini was launched in five colors: silver, blue, green, pink and gold.
+The midrange and budget iPods would continue to be offered in several colors, as would the later iPhone 5c.

+In 2021, color returned to their desktop line, with the Apple silicon iMac offered in seven colors: green, yellow, orange, pink, purple, blue, and silver.

 Minimalism

 In 2001, Apple designs shifted away from multicolored translucency and began two new design branches.
 The professional motif appeared with the PowerBook G4, and featured industrial grade metal: first titanium, then aluminum.
 The minimalist consumer design debuted with the iBook G3, and featured glossy white coloring and opaque finishes.
 Both lines did away with soft, bulging shapes and moved toward streamlined, orthogonal, minimalist shapes.
 The designs appear to have been heavily influenced by German industrial designer Dieter Rams, with a clear example being the iPhone calculator application, which appears to have been directly influenced by Dieter Rams' 1978 Braun Control ET44 calculator.

 The iPod continued the look of the consumer line, featuring an opaque, white front.
 The success and wide embrace of Apple's iPod appeared to have had an effect on Ive and his design team, and some noted the striking similarity of the iPod's design with the subsequent iMac G5 and Mac mini designs.
 Apple even promoted the release of the iMac G5 as coming "from the creators of iPod," and, in the accompanying promotional photographs, both products were shown next to each other in profile, highlighting the similarities in their design.
 The newer generations of AirPort Extreme, 2012 model of AirPort Express, Apple TV, and iPhone designs have continued this trend toward a simple rounded-rectangle styling across product lines.